vivid-planet/comet/docs/docs/auth/access-logging.md

 ## Configure access logging in the application

-The `filterRequest` callback can be used to prevent logging for specific requests.
+The `shouldLogRequest` callback can be used to prevent logging for specific requests.
 For example, requests executed during a build should not be logged.
 In this function, you have access to the user and the request object.
-If the function returns `true`, no log will be emitted for this request.
+If the function returns `false`, no log will be emitted for this request.

 There are two ways to integrate logging into an application: